Antony74/TransportManager/README.md

 Database ready
 ```

-When (as here) we run the TransportManager from the command line, we exit it by pressing CTRL + C.
+When (as here) we run the TransportManager from the command line, we exit it by pressing CTRL&nbsp;+&nbsp;C.

 **5. On a test/play system, optionally create some test-data**<BR>
 ```